Ojibway Prairie Reptile Recovery

 - Delivery of over 340 Massasauga stewardship packages to nearby residents and reaching an additional 200 people per year via public outreach efforts.
 With the help of our partners, we installed 6 Massasauga habitat signs, 1 interpretive panel, and 8 wildlife crossing signs at roadkill hotspots.

 Jonathan Choquette leads the Ojibway Prairie Reptile Recovery Program.
-He is the principal of SCC Ecological, a herpetofauna research and ecological design firm based in Windsor, Ontario.
 Jonathan has over ten years of academic, volunteer and professional experience working with reptiles and amphibians.
 He earned a B.Sc. in Biology (2007) and a Master’s in Landscape Architecture (2011), both from the University of Guelph.
 His MLA thesis focused on identifying habitat corridors for Massasauga rattlesnakes in a fragmented, urban landscape.
 Jonathan has worked with several species at ‘at risk’ reptiles, including Butler’s gartersnakes, eastern foxsnakes, five-lined skinks, Lake Erie watersnakes, prairie rattlesnakes, spotted turtles, wood turtles, and queen snakes.
-He has worked for organizations ranging from COSEWIC, Huron Stewardship Council, Ontario Ministry of Natural Resources and Forestry, and Wildlife Preservation Canada.
+He has worked for organizations ranging from COSEWIC, Huron Stewardship Council, and the Ontario Ministry of Natural Resources and Forestry.
 He served as a volunteer board member for the Canadian Herpetological Society from 2014 – 2017 and is a member of the Society for Conservation Biology.
 A list of his publications and reports can be found here.